 How to delete apps from Launchpad on your Mac

-Launchpad is one of those features in macOS that you either use all the time or probably are barely aware that it exists.
-If you download apps from the Mac Apps Store, you’ll know that you can monitor their progress from Launchpad as they download, and then click to open them.
+Launchpad is one of those features in macOS that you either use all the time or probably are barely aware of its existence.
+If you download apps from the Mac Apps Store, you’ll know that you can monitor their progress from Launchpad as they download and then click to open them.
 But how do you go about removing apps from Launchpad?
 Read on to find out.

 What is Launchpad?

 As its name suggests, Launchpad is a launcher for macOS.
 If the Dock isn’t big enough to hold all the apps you use regularly, and you don’t use a launcher like Spotlight or want to navigate to your Applications folder, it’s a quick way to start an app.

 Most applications are displayed on one of the main Launchpad screens.
 However, those that are stored in the Utilities folder in Applications, along with some other tools, are in a folder in Launchpad called ‘Utilities.’
 To see those, just click Utilities, and it will open.

 Only apps downloaded from the App Store can be removed by deleting them in Launchpad.
 To delete other third-party apps, you’ll have to use some tips and tricks, and we have prepared them for you further in the article.